 Having given up on the elite chase I too have become “part of the problem” as I have not been slumming it in coach but also have taken advantage of all the tricks left (more on these in another post soon) or simply buying up and thus not caring at all where my name lands on the upgrade list because I am no longer even on it.
 I would much rather, when I have to fly Delta, simply spend more whatever to fly upfront than dedicate all my yearly spend to Delta in the hope that I will maybe, just maybe, be rewarded for my loyalty by getting a “free” upgrade.

 Now here is the really scary part and again the reason, for me, showing ANY measure of loyalty to Delta is done.
-Readers keep telling us (not to mention Reddit and other sites) stating that not just complimentary upgrades but also Global Upgrade Certificates, and Regional Upgrade Certificates are more and more becoming fool’s gold and all but impossible to use year after year.
+Readers keep telling us (not to mention Reddit and other sites) that not just complimentary upgrades but also Global Upgrade Certificates, and Regional Upgrade Certificates are more and more becoming fool’s gold and all but impossible to use year after year.
 If you want someone to blame you can thank Delta’s President Glenn Hauenstein who wants all the elite perks to simply die.

 All of us must come to know that you are only the value of what you spend with Delta.
 Loyalty is dead.
 The Skymiles Medallion program switched over to a completely spend-based model last year and is not looking back.
 They want you to spend everything and give nothing back – that is the plan and they are winning.
+Gone are the days when Delta used to promise this (see video)!

 Are you going to play in 2025?
 Even as a hub captive are you just going to take it?
 Gosh I really want to know what it will take for you to choose another airline over Delta? – Rene